exodist/Importer/README.md

 See ["%EXPORT\_PINS"](#export_pins) for details on providing pins from an exporter.

+Note that you can also use pins ('+pin') inside a tag:

+    %EXPORT_TAGS = (
+        foo => [ qw/+v0 foo bar +v1 baz/ ],
+    );

+The sample above defines the ':foo' tag which imports 'foo' and 'bar' from '+v0', as well as 'baz' from '+v1'.

+All pins are also automatically given a tag that exports their default list:

+    use Foo ':v1';

+The sample above will export the default exports for pin '+v1'.

 ## /PATTERN/ or qr/PATTERN/

 You can import all symbols that match a pattern.
 The pattern can be supplied a